DelusionalSimon/e-faecium-nanopore-workflow/README.md

 The HPC workflow runs all tools (Kraken2, Flye, QUAST) inside Singularity containers.
 Such containers can be accessed from the BioContainers project.

 Before running the HPC scripts, you must pull the necessary containers to your cluster, this can be done with the `singularity pull` command.
 Then you need to specify their paths in `HPC_config.py`.

-### Data Availability
-The raw sequencing data for this project is not publicly archived.
-The raw .fastq file may be made available upon reasonable request.

 ### Clone this repository:
 Run